-- 15. The Thirteenth Century: Establishment of the Delhi Sultanate: The Ghurian invasions - factors behind Ghurian success.- Economic, Social and cultural consequences.- Foundation of Delhi Sultanate and early Turkish Sultans.- Consolidation: The rule of Iltutmish and Balban. - 16.
-The Fourteenth Century: "The Khalji Revolution".
-Alauddin Khalji: Conquests and territorial expansion, agrarian and economic measure. - Muhammad Tughluq: Major projects, agrarian measures, bureaucracy of Muhammad Tughluq. - Firuz Tugluq: Agrarian measures, achievements in civil engineering and public works, decline of the Sultanate, foreign contacts and Ibn Battuta's account. - 17.
-Society, Culture and Economy in the Thirteenth and Fourteenth Centuries: Society: composition of rural society, ruling classes, town dwellers, women, religious classes, caste and slavery under the Sultanate, Bhakti movement, Sufi movement.- Culture: Persian literature, literature in the regional languages of North India, literaute in the languages of South India, Sultanate architecture and new structural forms, painting, evolution of a composite culture.- Economy: Agricultural Production, rise of urban economy and non-agricultural production, trade and commerce. - The Fifteenth and Early Sixteenth Century-Political Developments and Economy: Rise of Provincial Dynasties: Bengal, Kashmir (Zainul Abedin), Gujarat.- Malwa, Bahmanids.- The
+- The Thirteenth Century: Establishment of the Delhi Sultanate: The Ghurian invasions - factors behind Ghurian success.- Economic, Social and cultural consequences.- Foundation of Delhi Sultanate and early Turkish Sultans.- Consolidation: The rule of Iltutmish and Balban. - The Fourteenth Century: "The Khalji Revolution". - Alauddin Khalji: Conquests and territorial expansion, agrarian and economic measure. - Muhammad Tughluq: Major projects, agrarian measures, bureaucracy of Muhammad Tughluq. - Firuz Tugluq: Agrarian measures, achievements in civil engineering and public works, decline of the Sultanate, foreign contacts and Ibn Battuta's account. - Society, Culture and Economy in the Thirteenth and Fourteenth Centuries: Society: composition of rural society, ruling classes, town dwellers, women, religious classes, caste and slavery under the Sultanate, Bhakti movement, Sufi movement.- Culture: Persian literature, literature in the regional languages of North India, literaute in the languages of South India, Sultanate architecture and new structural forms, painting, evolution of a composite culture.- Economy: Agricultural Production, rise of urban economy and non-agricultural production, trade and commerce.

-Vijayanagara Empire.- Lodis.- Mughal Empire, first phase : Babur, Humayun.- The Sur Empire: Sher Shah's administration.- Portuguese colonial enterprise, Bhakti and Sufi Movements.

-- The Fifteenth and Early Sixteenth Century-Society and Culture: Regional cultures specificities.- Literary traditions.- Provincial architectural.- Society, culture, literature and the arts in Vijayanagara Empire. - Akbar: Conquests and consolidation of empire.
+- The Fifteenth and Early Sixteenth Century-Political Developments and Economy: Rise of Provincial Dynasties: Bengal, Kashmir (Zainul Abedin), Gujarat.- Malwa, Bahmanids.- The Vijayanagara Empire.- Lodis.- Mughal Empire, first phase : Babur, Humayun.- The Sur Empire: Sher Shah's administration.- Portuguese colonial enterprise, Bhakti and Sufi Movements. - The Fifteenth and Early Sixteenth Century-Society and Culture: Regional cultures specificities.- Literary traditions.- Provincial architectural.- Society, culture, literature and the arts in Vijayanagara Empire. - Akbar: Conquests and consolidation of empire.
 Establishment of jagir and mansab systems.- Rajput policy.- Evolution of religious and social outlook.
-Theory of Sulh i kul and religious policy.- Court patronage of art and technology. - 21.
-Mughal Empire in the Seventeenth Century: Major administrative policies of Jahangir, Shahjahan and Aurangzeb.
-The Empire and the Zamindars.- Religious policies of Jahangir, Shahjahan and Aurangzeb.- Nature of the Mughal State.- Late Seventeenth Century crisis and the revolts.- The Ahom kingdom.- Shivaji and the early Maratha Kingdom. - 22.
-Economy and society, in the 16th and 17th Centuries: Population Agricultural and craft production.- Towns, commerce with Europe through Dutch, English and French companies: a trade revolution.- Indian mercantile classes.
+Theory of Sulh-i-kul and religious policy.- Court patronage of art and technology. - Mughal Empire in the Seventeenth Century: Major administrative policies of Jahangir, Shahjahan and Aurangzeb.
+The Empire and the Zamindars.- Religious policies of Jahangir, Shahjahan and - PAPER 2 - European Penetration into India: The Early European Settlements; The Portuguese and the Dutch; The English and the French East India Companies; Their struggle for supremacy; Carnatic Wars; Bengal-The conflict between the English and the Nawabs of Bengal; Siraj and the English; The Battle of Plassey; Significance of Plassey. - British Expansion in India: Bengal-Mir Jafar and Mir Kasim; The Battle of Buxar; Mysore;

+Aurangzeb.- Nature of the Mughal State.- Late Seventeenth Century crisis and the revolts.- The Ahom kingdom.- Shivaji and the early Maratha Kingdom.

+- Economy and society, in the 16th and 17th Centuries: Population Agricultural and craft production. - Towns, commerce with Europe through Dutch, English and French companies: a trade revolution. - Indian mercantile classes.
 Banking, insurance and credit systems.
-Conditions of peasants, Condition of Women.- Evolution of the Sikh community and the Khalsa Panth. - 23.
-Culture during Mughal Empire: Persian histories and other literature.- Hindi and religious literature.- Mughal architecture.- Mughal painting.- Provincial architecture and painting.- Classical music.- Science and technology. - 24.
-The Eighteenth Century:- Factors for the decline of the Mughal Empire.- The regional principalities: Nizam's Deccan, Bengal, Awadh.- Maratha ascendancy under the Peshwas.- The Maratha fiscal and financial system.- Emergence of Afghan power Battle of Panipat, 1761.- State of, political, cultural and economic, on eve of the British conquest.
+Conditions of peasants, Condition of Women. - Evolution of the Sikh community and the Khalsa Panth. - Culture during Mughal Empire: Persian histories and other literature. - Hindi and religious literature. - Mughal architecture. - Mughal painting. - Provincial architecture and painting. - Classical music. - Science and technology. - The Eighteenth Century: Factors for the decline of the Mughal Empire. - The regional principalities: Nizam's Deccan, Bengal, Awadh. - Maratha ascendancy under the Peshwas. - The Maratha fiscal and financial system. - Emergence of Afghan power Battle of Panipat, 1761. - State of, political, cultural and economic, on eve of the British conquest.